student-7553/steam-data-collector/README.md

 # Steam-Landscape

 Welcome to Steam-Landscape!
-This public repository provides a database of Steam data, including a list of all games on Steam, detailed information on each game, and tag information for each game.
-Additionally, we provide basic yearly tag distribution data to help analyze trends over time.
+This repo provides is public database of Steam data, including a list of all games on Steam, detailed information on each game, and tag information for each game.
+Additionally, we also have a basic yearly tag distribution data to help analyze trends over a year.

 ## Database